 Gran Canaria is just amazing in January!
 Clear blue skies and sparkling blue seas!
-Northern Europe is in the heart of Winter with sub zero temperatures but Gran Canaria during this month boasts one of the warmest places in all Europe.
+Northern Europe is in the heart of Winter with sub-zero temperatures but Gran Canaria during this month boasts one of the warmest places in all Europe.
 January is also the time when many from Northern Europe ‘migrate’ to warmer climates and Gran Canaria is a favourite.
-The January weather temperatures in Gran Canaria are Spring like!
-Many tourist visit the island for guaranteed Winter sun.
+The January weather temperatures in Gran Canaria are Spring-like!
+Many tourists visit the island for guaranteed Winter sun.
 The South of Gran Canaria in January is the warmest and driest.
-A person can wear tee-shirt and shorts during the day but maybe sitting in the shade you may find it a little cooler.
+A person can wear a tee-shirt and shorts during the day but maybe sitting in the shade you may find it a little cooler.
 Especially at night the temperature drop so a light jacket and trousers are good to wear.

 During January there are a couple of festivals.
 For example thgere is the Cabalgada de los Reyes Magos.
 This is a holiday in Spain so expect to see parades and activities for this event.

 |Average High||20.8c (69.4f)|